unrealwork/atsd-use-cases/USMortality/configuration.md

    <img src="Images/Figure11.png" width="500" >

 5. After completing Step 4, you will be redirected to the page shown below.
-Login to ATSD with the username and password you just created.
+Log in to ATSD with the username and password you just created.

     <img src="Images/Figure12.png" width="500" >